Action off Charles Island: Action

 Seringapatam had made several whaling and sealing voyages to the South Atlantic and this area since 1800.
 She had a 41-man crew under the command of Captain William Stavers and was armed with fourteen 9-pounder guns.
-On this voyage she had captured one American whaler on the way to the whaling grounds.
+On this voyage she captured one American whaler on the way to the whaling grounds.

-When escape seemed unlikely, Seringapatam changed course and appeared to be sailing to engage Greenwich but the latter came to a halt and waited for Georgiana to come up and provide assistance.
+When escape seemed unlikely, Seringapatam changed course and appeared to be sailing to engage Greenwich.
+Still, the latter came to a halt and waited for Georgiana to come up and provide assistance.
 At this point, as four men were transferred from Georgiana to Greenwich, Captain Stavers chose to break off the attack and flee.
 Lieutenant Gamble closed the distance between the two ships and he first demanded that the British surrender.
 But when the Americans came within pistol range, Seringapatam raised her colors and fired a powerful broadside.